sagemath/sagewiki_to_gh-2022-10-10/days109.md

 = Sage de Printemps / days 109 =

 Sage day 109 is a "nettoyage de Printemps" (spring cleaning).
-The aim is to through the already existing trac ticket and
+The aim is to go through the already existing trac tickets and

- * confirm if bug still present on recent development version
+ * confirm if the bug is still present on recent development versions
  * provide code
  * make reviews